 Operational risk is inevitable during change, and change occurs daily in the investment management space.
 We know because we’ve helped clients overcome it.
 But we’ve also seen the long-term benefits – like a firm that leveraged technology innovation to facilitate entry into a new channel and grew assets by more than $1 billion, and accounts from 0 to 4500, without adding any internal infrastructure or personnel.
 Or another firm that was able to unify operations across multiple investment management groups, multiple asset classes and, ultimately, across multiple regional offices

 Technology is firmly rooted in business practices and processes, and can unlock growth potential in addition to streamlining operations.
 The so called, “Age of Information,” has transformed into an “Age of Opportunity” where investment management executives who take the time to successfully navigate the short-term complexity inherent in technology conversions are poised to reap long-term benefits.

-Bill O’Toole, Archer Senior Vice President, Client Advocacy & Onboarding, joined the company in 2000.
+Bill O’Toole, Archer Senior Vice President, Solutions, joined the company in 2000.
 With more than 20 years’ experience supporting investment managers, Bill works with Client Experience and Operations to ensure an efficient and productive transition for new Archer clients.
 By collaborating with clients, Bill helps them meet their goals through features and services available across Archer's solution.

 Get Started with Archer

 Ready to accelerate your growth?
 Speak to a member of our business development team to see how Archer can help you hit your targets — faster.Contact Us